slowernews/notebook/on-cooking.md

 #### Home oven pizza recipe

-- 250ml (yes ml - a weighing scale is not an essential tool for amateurs) of flour.
-Prefer type 65 and specially without self raising, you'll use live ferment.
+- 250ml of flour (a weighing scale is not an essential tool for amateurs).
+Prefer type 65 flour and specially without self raising, you'll use live ferment.
-- 100ml of tepid water.
+- 100ml of water.
 Prefer tepid water (~35C) to contribute to a good environment for live ferment.
 - full coffee spoon of salt.
 - 5 grams of live ferment.

-Dough: Dissolve the ferment and salt in the water.
+Dough: dissolve the ferment and salt in the water.
 Only then pour the flour preferably using a sieve (you don't want to make cement).
 Mix.
 Reserve it in a hot (~30C) place and wait 4 hours or more.

-Baking: Wait until home oven gets maximum temperature.
+Baking: wait until home oven gets maximum temperature.
 Bake in the oven's bottom until half cooked.
 Take it out and put toppings.
 Finish baking it in the oven's middle.

-Results: Better than frozen pizza.
+Results: better than frozen pizza.
 Guaranteed.

 ## Level up